Thoughts on Color-Consciousness

 Racial Stereotypes and NYC’s “Stop and Frisk”

 New York City Mayor Bill De Blasio recently followed through on his campaign promise to reform the city’s “Stop and Frisk” policy.
 “Stop and Frisk” is an NYPD program in which police stop a person and search him or her for weapons and drugs if they appear suspicious.
 In practice, people of color are stopped at a much higher rate than white people.
-Last year, a judge ruled that this policy was unconstitutional and that an independent monitor should oversee …
+Last year, a judge ruled that this policy was unconstitutional and that …

 Read more